Want to track the performance of your Google Ads campaigns?

-How to Link AdWords with Analytics
+How to Link Google Ads with Google Analytics

-Sign into your Google Analytics account, and select the right website from your list.
+Sign in to your Google Analytics account, and select the right website from your list.

 Click Admin in the left taskbar.

-In the middle column, click AdWords Linking.
+In the middle column, click Google Ads Linking.

 Specify an appropriate title for the link group and toggle On the link for the right view.
 Once that’s done, click the Link accounts button.

 Congrats!
 Your accounts are now linked.